BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/openshit4-azure-architecture.md

 ## Subscription Info

-We will need a pull secret to give to the Openshift 4 installer.
+We will need a pull secret to give to the OpenShift 4 installer.
 The pull secret can be obtained here: https://cloud.redhat.com/openshift/install/pull-secret after logging in with a Red Hat account.

 When the cluster first comes up it will default to a 60 day evaluation.
 This will be fine as we plan to destroy and re-create.
 Once the cluster is up is a steady permanent state we will need to assign subscriptions to it via Red Hat portal.

 ### Subscription Count